supreethr23/dp-300-database-administrator/Instructions/Lab-Scenario-Preview/Module05.md

-# Lab Scenario Preview: DP-300:Implement a secure environment for a database service

-## Lab05: Enable Microsoft Defender for SQL and Data Classification
+# Lab Scenario Preview: Lab05: Enable Microsoft Defender for SQL and Data Classification

-### Lab overview
+## Lab overview

 The students will take the information gained in the lessons to configure and subsequently implement security in the Azure Portal and within the AdventureWorks database.